-To prepare an NZ FBT return from supplier invoices, start by identifying invoices and related records that show benefits provided to employees, then classify each benefit by FBT category, track employee-level values and contributions, and roll the reviewed taxable values into the IR420 workflow.
+To prepare an NZ FBT return from supplier invoices, identify documents showing employee benefits, classify each benefit by FBT category, track employee-level values and contributions, and roll the reviewed taxable values into IR420.
 The working paper should preserve the supplier, document date, invoice number, recipient, benefit description, GST-inclusive value, allocation basis, de minimis status, taxable value, source file, and page reference.

-That is the part most high-level FBT guidance leaves out.
-Inland Revenue explains the regime, forms, rates, and filing mechanics.
-Accounting-firm explainers usually summarise motor vehicles, gifts, low-interest loans, and other benefit types.
-But the person preparing the return still has to deal with the AP folder: venue invoices, restaurant receipts, gift-card purchases, fuel and repair bills, staff allocation notes, logbooks, insurance invoices, and payroll contribution records.
+High-level FBT guidance explains the regime, forms, rates, and filing mechanics; this article is about the AP evidence behind the return.
+The preparer still has to turn venue invoices, restaurant receipts, gift-card purchases, fuel and repair bills, staff allocation notes, logbooks, insurance invoices, and payroll contribution records into a reviewable IR420 workpaper.

 For quarterly FBT return preparation in New Zealand, the practical sequence is: